 The Labour Force Survey (LFS) is a household sample survey carried out by interviewing individuals about their personal circumstances and work.
 It provides a rich source of information on the labour force using internationally agreed definitions.
-Estimates are subject to sampling error and care should be taken when making inferences (see section 6 and the Estimating and Reporting Uncertainty paper for details).
+Estimates are subject to sampling error (see section 6 and the Estimating and Reporting Uncertainty paper for details).